Parking on campus

 parking_entrance

-UNSW Staff are able to choose between annual permits (via the UNSW vPermit website) or pay-as-you-go Parking Sessions (via the CellOPark App).
+UNSW Staff are able to choose between annual permits (via the UNSW vPermit website) OR pay-as-you-go Parking Sessions (via the CellOPark App).

 Having either an annual 'vPermit' or an active parking session on CellOPark allows staff to park in any bay marked 'UNSW Permit Holder'.